kiranbakale/AMI-Readme/docs/environment_advanced.md

 The various ways it's used are as follows:

 - Toolkit - Requires NFS to propagate select config and SSH keys.
-- GitLab - Can be optionally used to store data but this isn't recommended over [Object Storage](https://docs.gitlab.com/ee/administration/object_storage.html).
+- GitLab - Can be optionally used to store data, but this isn't recommended over [Object Storage](https://docs.gitlab.com/ee/administration/object_storage.html).
   - Note this does **not** include Git repository data, which is [deprecated](https://docs.gitlab.com/ee/administration/nfs.html#gitaly-and-nfs-deprecation).

 As such, the Toolkit will always configure a NFS server for its own use only by default on a select node depending on what's available - NFS, Gitaly or Rails in that order.
 This happens seamlessly in the background and the server is only used during Toolkit runs.